Congress joined hands with Ajmal for "lust for power": Shah

 Shah had, during an earlier visit to Guwahati on December 26 last year, remotely laid the foundation stone for the development and beautification of Batadrava Than at Borduwa, the birth place Sankardeva at an estimated cost of Rs 188 crore.

-The Than, a Vaishnavite monastery, is being developed as a centre of art, culture, research and spirituality. (agencies)
+The Than, a Vaishnavite monastery, is being developed as a centre of art, culture, research and spirituality.
+(PTI)